razoumov/publish/02-task-parallelism.md

 ~~~
 ~~~
 This is the main thread, my value of x is 0
-This is task 2, my value of x is 0
+This is thread 2, my value of x is 0
-This is task 1, my value of x is 5
+This is thread 1, my value of x is 5
-This message will not appear until all tasks are done...
+This message will not appear until all threads are done...
 ~~~

-As you may have conclude from the Discussion exercise above, the variables declared inside a task are
+As you may have conclude from the Discussion exercise above, the variables declared inside a thread are
-accessible only by the task, while those variables declared in the main task are accessible to all tasks.
+accessible only by the thread, while those variables declared in the main thread are accessible to all threads.

 Another, and one of the most useful ways to start concurrent/parallel tasks in Chapel, is the `coforall`
 loop.
 This is a combination of the for-loop and the `cobegin`statements.
 The general syntax is: